wearetriple/dotnet-defaults/Patterns/Polly.md

 **Shared Resources Protection:** Limiting the number of concurrent requests to a service or resource (e.g., database, file system).
 **System Stability:** Isolating failures in one subsystem to prevent cascading effects across the application.
+Â

-**Example:** Limiting the number of requests to an external API within a specific time window can prevent your application from being throttled.
+**Example:** Limiting the number of requests to an external API within a specific time window can prevent your application from being throttled. Â

 ## Hedging